 Different types of loans have different requirements.
 Even if you qualify for a conventional loan that requires a small down payment on a used home, purchasing land and building are much riskier to a bank.
 They will want you to have more equity to qualify for these other types of loans.

-If you do not own a property yet, you will need to have cash to put down on a property.
+LOT LOAN If you do not own a property yet, you will need to have cash to put down on a property.
 Any bank will require a down payment, some as much as 40% down.
-Huntington offers:
+Our preferred lenders can offer:

 For a construction loan you will work with your builder on deciding the total cost of your new home (and any other components you may want tied in, such as offsite prep expenses.)
 You will close on the lot before building commences.